yolandahuangg/yolandahuangg/README.md

   This is Yolanda, and you finally found my page! 🤫

   I am always interested about: <br />
-   ○ Web and application development <br />
+  ∙ Web and application development <br />
-   ○ UI/UX design <br />
+  ∙ UI/UX design <br />
-   ○ Fullstack projects <br />
+  ∙ Fullstack projects <br />
-   ○ Game development <br />
+  ∙ Game development <br />
-   ○ and any software related opportunities! <br />
+  ∙ and any software related opportunities! <br />
   <br />

   Visit my personal website at: www.yolandahuangg.com <br />
-  Feel free to reach out to me at all times!
+  Feel free to reach out to me at all times! <br />
   </div>

   <p align="center">